Creating great content isn’t easy. It’s a skill that requires a lot of practice and hard work.

 Writing content based on the content brief is different than writing from the top of your head.
 If your team hasn’t used briefs so far make sure to explain to them why the content creation process is changing and what benefits you are planning to get.

 If a writer is not part of their SEO department, they may find it difficult at first since this writing task requires greater expertise than just generating basic blog posts or news stories with headlines – but don’t be concerned!
-Still, it is pretty straightforward so any content writer can gain enough experience in producing excellent material in a quick and efficient manner.
+Still, it is pretty straightforward so any content writer can gain enough experience in producing excellent material quickly and efficiently.

 A content brief can help you create: